nwhitehead/vexflowcpp/README.md

 various simple in-memory graphics drawing functions, then stubs out `document` and `CanvasRenderingContext2D` to call the right graphics operations.

-For graphics, this project uses the wonder [STB](https://github.com/nothings/stb/) libraries of Sean Barrett.
+For graphics, this project uses the wonderful [STB](https://github.com/nothings/stb/) libraries of Sean Barrett.
 This includes:
 * `stb_truetype.h` for font rendering
 * `stb_image_write.h` for image writing